-On June 30, 2018, there was \$1,289.3 million of moral obligation debt of the State, \$692.3 million of State revenue and university debt, and \$480.8 million of State agency debt.
+On June 30, 2019, there was \$1,229.5 million of moral obligation debt of the State, \$647.8 million of State revenue and university debt, and \$440.4 million of State agency debt.

 The State funds its two main retirement systems the Public Employee's Retirement System (PERS) and the Teachers Retirement System (TRS) as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
 The limits for employer payments were established as percentages of payroll by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
-The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$300.7 million in 2020 to over \$640 million in FY 2039 if the retirement plans earn 8% on prefunded benefit payments in the trusts.
-The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts diminishes.
-Effective January 11, 2019 the Alaska Retirement Management Board voted to change the actuarially assumed rate of investment return from 8% to 7.38% along with several other actuarial assumptions.
+The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$300.2 million in 2020 to \$468.4 million in FY 2039 if the retirement plans earn 7.38% on pre-funded benefit payments in the trusts.
+The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts is below the actually assumed rate.